aws-amplify/docs/docs/lib/graphqlapi/fragments/android/query-data.md

 ## List multiple pages of items

-You can use this approach to specify the number of results per page (limit), and request a next page of results if available.
+Pagination allows you to request a maximum number of results to be returned in a response.
+To consume further results beyond that, you can request a next page of results, if available.

 <amplify-block-switcher>
 <amplify-block name="Java">